SCLW/Circuitry-Based-Sound/readme.md

 ### CD4022

-CD4022 and CD4017 ICs implement a binary counter/divider function with 8 outputs in the CD4022 and 10 outputs in the CD4017.
-The positive edge of an incoming square wave, usually referred to as "clock signal", triggers successively the outputs.
-"Carry out" is outputting one cycle over 8 (CD4022) respectively 10 (CD4017) clock pulses.
-A logical high at "clock inhibit" pauses the counting process.
-A logical high at the "reset" pin sets the counter pulse back to the first output.
+The CD4022 and CD4017 are counter/divider ICs, with the CD4022 providing 8 outputs and the CD4017 providing 10 outputs.
+These chips increment their output sequentially on the rising edge of an incoming clock signal.
+The "carry out" pin generates a pulse once every 8 clock cycles (CD4022) or 10 clock cycles (CD4017), making it useful for cascading multiple counters.
+A logical high at the "clock inhibit" pin pauses the counting process, preventing further increments.
+Similarly, a logical high at the "reset" pin resets the counter, setting it back to the first output stage.

 *Applications:*